ajihyf/angular-es6/README.md

 # angular-es6
-An ES6 implementation of angular.js, with babel and webpack.
+An ES6 implementation of angular.js with babel, webpack and flow.
 Forked from [Build Your Own AngularJS](https://github.com/teropa/build-your-own-angularjs).